Population dynamics of multiple ecDNA types: Results

 Now we investigate the case when both ecDNA types can switch into each other, i.e. $p_y, p_r\neq0$.
 Considering the approximations in (\ref{approximationfactors}) and the method in (\ref{metodomom}), we fill the Table \ref{tabmom2}.

+Here, we ignore the contribution of pure yellow to pure red and pure red to pure yellow due to complete switching.
+Indeed, under small values of $p$, we can consider the entire switching of all copies almost neglectable.

 We observe an inner symmetry in the equations in Table (\ref{tabmom2}) in terms of the parameters $p_y$ and $p_r$.
 This, we consider an identical switching probabilities scenario for the ecDNA types, i.e. $p_y=p_r=p>0$.
-Focusing on U-B approximation results from Table \ref{tabmom2}, we aim to solve the following system in matrix form:
+Focusing on the approximated equations from Table \ref{tabmom2}, we aim to solve the following system in matrix form:

 The eigenvalues of $A$ are $\lambda_1=0$, $\lambda_2=-2p$ and $\lambda_3=4p^2-6p$, with eigenvectors $v_1=(1-p, 1-p, 1)$, $v_2=(1, -1, 0)$ and $v_3=(-1, -1, 2)$.
 The solutions of (\ref{matrixform}) are given by